Christianity in Roman Britain: 5th and 6th century survivals

-Churches
+Features

+Church buildings

 In Roman Britain, the church primarily served as the place where the Eucharist was celebrated.
 It also had overlapping functions, for instance as a meeting place, a place of group worship, and a place for solitary prayer.

 Unlike later medieval Britain, Roman Britain lacked a dense network of parish churches.
 Instead, a range of different types of church structure were present across the region.
 One term for a church that was likely used in Roman Britain was altare, a term which appears in an inscription from the Christian Water Newton hoard and which was not commonly used for pagan cult sites.

 Church buildings would have required an altar at which the Eucharist could be celebrated, a place from where readings could be made, space for the offertory procession, and room for the congregation.
 Comparisons from other parts of the Roman Empire indicate that Romano-British examples likely also had a cathedra chair where the bishop would sit, and a vestibulum, or room where the unbaptised could withdraw.

 The sporadic persecution of Christians which occurred for several centuries prevented the construction of official, purpose-built churches.
 Instead, early Christian meeting places were often indistinguishable from residential houses.
 Although some of these church house (domus ecclesiae) have been recognised in other parts of the empire, none have so far been discovered in Britain.

 It is possible that Christians might have adopted pre-existing Romano-Celtic temples as their places of worship.
 This is an explanation which archaeologists have advanced in discussions of the Verulamium temple in front of the theatre.

 There are also other pre-Christian religious sites which may have been adopted by Romano-British Christians.
 One example is the Chedworth spring.

 There is a long-standing tradition in London that St Peter upon Cornhill church was founded by King Lucius after his conversion in 179 AD.
 Interestingly, the church altar is sited directly above the potential location of a pagan shrine room, of the great Roman London basilica.
 If Lucius did exist, it could make sense that he turned the pagan shrine room into a church.

 Two other facts however, may give credence to St Peter's Roman past.
 The first is that London sent a bishop, Restitutus, to the Council of Arles in 314 AD.
 Restitutus must have had a church base.
 Secondly, in 1417, during a discussion about the order of precedence in a Whit Monday procession, the Mayor of London confirmed that St Peter's was the first church founded in London.
 Given that St Paul's Cathedral was founded in 604, this clearly implies that St Peter's was considered in 1417 to be founded pre-600.